groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/cgm-to-potx.md

         - icon: "far fa-file-CGM"
           title: " About CGM File Format"
           content: |
-            Computer Graphics Metafile (CGM) is free, platform-independent, international standard metafile format for storing and exchanging of vector graphics (2D), raster graphics, and text.
-CGM uses object-oriented approach and many function provisions for image production.
+            Computer Graphics Metafile (CGM) is free, platform-independent, international standard metafile format for storing and exchanging vector graphics (2D), raster graphics, and text.
+CGM uses an object-oriented approach and many function provisions for image production.
 CGM uses these object-oriented characteristics for remolding graphical elements to render an image.
 A metafile contains necessary information that defines other files.
-In CGM, a text based source file contains all graphical elements that can be later compiled into a binary file.
-Basically CGM is a way to facilitate 2D graphical data interchange, independent from any particular platform, or device.
+In CGM, a text-based source file contains all graphical elements that can be later compiled into a binary file.

           link: "https://docs.fileformat.com/page-description-language/cgm/"

     format:
         # format loop
-        - icon: "far fa-file-POTX"
+        - icon: "far fa-file-powerpoint"
           title: " About POTX File Format"
           content: |
             Files with .POTX extension represent Microsoft PowerPoint template presentations that are created with Microsoft PowerPoint 2007 and above.
 This format was created to replace the POT file format that is based on the binary file format and is supported with PowerPoint 97-2003.
 The files generated can be used to create presentations that have same layout and other settings required to be applied to new files.
 These settings can include styles, backgrounds, colour palette, fonts and defaults.
 Such files are generated in order to create ready-to-use template files for official use.